neilSchroeder/vscode-theme-bladerunner/README.md

 This theme has that 80s sci-fi dystopian neon vibe and is inspired by the imagery in Bladerunner of Los Angeles in the year 2019.

+## Installation

+clone the repository someplace you like, then copy it into your .vscode/extensions/ folder

 ## Current tunes

 ### Python3